MITMediaLabAffectiveComputing/eda-explorer/README.md

 eda-explorer
 ============

-Scripts to detect artifacts in EDA data
+Scripts to detect artifacts and in electrodermal activity (EDA) data

 Version 0.4